nuxt/docs/en/faq/deployment-aws-s3-cloudfront.md

 [21:25:38] [update] how/index.html
 [21:25:43] [create] videos/flag.webm
 [21:25:43] [update] index.html
-[21:25:43] Cloudfront invalidation created: I16NXXXXX4JDOA
+[21:25:43] CloudFront invalidation created: I16NXXXXX4JDOA
 [21:26:09] Finished 'deploy' after 42 s
 ```

-Note that the `Cloudfront invalidation created: XXXX` is the only output from the cloudfront invalidation npm package.
+Note that the `ClouFront invalidation created: XXXX` is the only output from the CloudFront invalidation npm package.
 If you don't see that, it's not working.